apollographql/apollo-tooling/packages/apollo-server-codegen/README.md

 ### Scalars

-Scalars are simply converted to type `any`, though if there is sufficient community demand, these could be specified in a manner similar to the "_internalRepresentation_ type parameter" strategy above.
+Scalars are simply converted to type `any`, though if there is sufficient community demand, these could be specified in a manner similar to the `TInternalReps` strategy above.

 ### Enums

 Enums are by default converted to a basic `or` of all their type options.
 It is possible to set the `__experimentalInternalEnumSupport` flag to remove type errors when using internal enum values, by simply treating enums as `any`.
-If there is sufficient community demand, these could be better typed in a manner similar to the "_internalRepresentation_ type parameter" strategy above.
+If there is sufficient community demand, these could be better typed in a manner similar to the `TInternalReps` strategy above.

 ### Federation Directives